-Quizzes: see Workshop (Recitation) section
+Quizzes: see Workshop (Recitation) and Lecture section

-Exams All exams are held during selected lecture meeting.
+Exams: All exams are held during selected lecture meeting.
 Composed of a combination of multiple-choice, numerical short-answer, short answers, and ordering.
 Are based on materials covered in the lectures, text, workshops.
 Due to the nature of the material in this course all exams might appear cumulative.
 However, each exam will put emphasis on the material from the current topics section. (see Table 1) You must take each exam and quiz using the Respondus Lockdown Browser.
 You must have, your University ID (or another valid picture ID) and a scientific calculator with spare batteries.
 Graphing calculators are permitted.
 Respondus Monitor will act as the proctor during the exams.
 Accessing additional devices (such as cellphones, secondary electronic devices etc.) will not be permitted.
 Students must show/submit the worked-out solutions to problems at the end of the exam.

 Exam Dates (all listed dates are EST) - as possible the exams will be held as scheduled in this syllabus.
-However, in some cases the exam date will be adjusted if necessary, to avoid breaking splitting material over several exams.
+However, in some cases the exam dates can change for various reasons.
 Refer to the Tentative course schedule at the end of this syllabus.